A B-Western of quality

 Randolph Scott as a noble Doolin forced to rob

 The movie has good credentials.
-Gordon Douglas directed it for Columbia, probably the most proficient studio at B Westerns.
-Douglas was a workaday director who churned out some pretty ordinary stuff, from 1944 to 1975, but also made quite a few good Westerns The Doolins was in fact only his second.
+Gordon Douglas directed it for Columbia, probably the most proficient studio at B-Westerns.
+Douglas was a workaday director who churned out some pretty ordinary stuff, from 1944 to 1975, but also made quite a few excellent Westerns.
+The Doolins was in fact only his second.
 The year after, he did The Nevadan, also with Scott, which was actually very good.
-Only the Valiant with Gregory Peck, The Iron Mistress with Alan Ladd, the remake of Stagecoach, two nice pictures with Clint Walker, Fort Dobbs and Yellowstone Kelly, two later actioners, Rio Conchos and Barquero, all these oaters were not at all bad, and Douglas deserves credit for directing solid, well-made (if B) Westerns.
+The dark, intense Only the Valiant with Gregory Peck, the colorful Bowie bipic The Iron Mistress with Alan Ladd, the remake of Stagecoach, two nice pictures with Clint Walker, Fort Dobbs and Yellowstone Kelly, two later actioners, Rio Conchos and Barquero, all these oaters were not at all bad, and Douglas deserves credit for directing solid, well-made (if B) Westerns.

 It’s pretty actiony, with Yak Canutt doing the stunts and Jock Mahoney standing in for Randy.
 The story and screenplay were by Kenneth Gamet, who had done an outstanding job on Coroner Creek the year before and who wrote six movies for Randolph Scott.
 He was a pro.